 These groups of sites and monuments are the testaments of the hundred years of Ryukyuan history (12-17th century).
 There are ruins of castles, elevated and sacred sites that mark the evidence of social structure over that period.
-They stands as the testimony to the survival of ancient religion to the modern age.
-Ryukyu islands had give rise to a unique culture after served as years of economic and cultural interchange between Southeast Asia, China, Korea and Japan.
-The sacred sites are an exceptional example of indigenous form of nature and ancestor worship that still survives to this modern age of new religions.
+They stand as the testimony to the survival of ancient religion to the modern age.
+Ryukyu islands had given rise to a unique culture after served as years of economic and cultural interchange between Southeast Asia, China, Korea and Japan.
+The sacred sites are an exceptional example of an indigenous form of nature and ancestor worship that still survives to this modern age of new religions.

-One of the finest surviving example of a 17th century Japanese castle architecture, Himeji-jo is worthy of the award.
+One of the finest surviving example of a 17th-century Japanese castle architecture, Himeji-jo is worthy of the award.
 Comprises of 83 buildings of highly developed systems of defence and ingenious protections fashioned from the beginning of the Shogun period and stood as a testament to the powerful symbol of feudalism in Japan.
 The appealing construction of woodwork that fusion aesthetic and elegance with practicality is a masterpiece.